wkhere/stackless/Doc/library/zipimport.rst

 .. class:: zipimporter(archivepath)

-   Create a new zipimporter instance. *archivepath* must be a path to a ZIP file.
+   Create a new zipimporter instance. *archivepath* must be a path to a ZIP file, or to a specific path within a ZIP file.
+For example, an *archivepath* of :file:`foo/bar.zip/lib` will look for modules in the :file:`lib` directory inside the ZIP file :file:`foo/bar.zip` (provided that it exists).

    :exc:`ZipImportError` is raised if *archivepath* doesn't point to a valid ZIP archive.

-   *archivepath* can also contain a path within the ZIP file -- the importer object will then look under that path instead of the ZIP file root.
-For example, an *archivepath* of :file:`foo/bar.zip/lib` will look for modules in the :file:`lib` directory inside the ZIP file :file:`foo/bar.zip` (provided that it exists).

-.. method:: zipimporter.find_module(fullname[, path])
+   .. method:: find_module(fullname[, path])

       Search for a module specified by *fullname*. *fullname* must be the fully qualified (dotted) module name.
 It returns the zipimporter instance itself if the module was found, or :const:`None` if it wasn't.
 The optional *path* argument is ignored---it's there for compatibility with the importer protocol.

-.. method:: zipimporter.get_code(fullname)
+   .. method:: get_code(fullname)

       Return the code object for the specified module.
 Raise :exc:`ZipImportError` if the module couldn't be found.

-.. method:: zipimporter.get_data(pathname)
+   .. method:: get_data(pathname)

       Return the data associated with *pathname*.
 Raise :exc:`IOError` if the file wasn't found.

-.. method:: zipimporter.get_source(fullname)
+   .. method:: get_source(fullname)

       Return the source code for the specified module.
 Raise :exc:`ZipImportError` if the module couldn't be found, return :const:`None` if the archive does contain the module, but has no source for it.

-.. method:: zipimporter.is_package(fullname)
+   .. method:: is_package(fullname)

       Return True if the module specified by *fullname* is a package.
 Raise :exc:`ZipImportError` if the module couldn't be found.

-.. method:: zipimporter.load_module(fullname)
+   .. method:: load_module(fullname)

       Load the module specified by *fullname*. *fullname* must be the fully qualified (dotted) module name.
 It returns the imported module, or raises :exc:`ZipImportError` if it wasn't found.

-.. attribute:: zipimporter.archive
+   .. attribute:: archive

-   The file name of the importer's associated ZIP file.
+      The file name of the importer's associated ZIP file, without a possible subpath.

-.. attribute:: zipimporter.prefix
+   .. attribute:: prefix

-   The path within the ZIP file where modules are searched; see :class:`zipimporter` for details.
+      The subpath within the ZIP file where modules are searched.
+This is the empty string for zipimporter objects which point to the root of the ZIP file.

+   The :attr:`archive` and :attr:`prefix` attributes, when combined with a slash, equal the original *archivepath* argument given to the :class:`zipimporter` constructor.

 .. _zipimport-examples: